The Advanced search is a powerful tool to search for entities that match multiple criteria, throughout a genealogy.

 If several criteria are filled in, all conditions must be met.

-In the example above, we are looking for all individuals born between 1910 and 1930, having the "US" letters in their occupation, and married.
+In the example above, we are looking for all individuals whose spouse's name is "Bouvier", born between 1910 and 1940, and having the "US" letters in their occupation.

 If you want to reverse a set of conditions, simply check the "All but" box.